 Tanzania has invested heavily in ensuring that all children have access to education.
 Civil society group HakiElimu stepped in to take the political commitment beyond enrollment and graduation targets to meaningful policy decisions that lead to higher quality schooling.
 This case study examines the issues, campaign, and impact.

 The full version and short summary of this case study are available in English.
 The short summary case study is available in French and Spanish.

-The full version, short summary, and one-page summary of this case study are available in English.
-The short summary is also available in Spanish, French, and Arabic.
+The one page summary, short summary, and the full version of this case study are available in English.
+The short summary is also available in Spanish and French.

 By Ayub Rioba and Debbie Budlender.

 HakiElimu is a civil society organization in Tanzania that works to ensure that all the country’s children receive high-quality basic education.
 When developing its Programme Strategy for 2004-2007, HakiElimu noted improvements in enrollment levels, but identified a lack of attention to education quality.
 This case study describes the campaign that led to improvements in Tanzania’s schools.